310mc/https-310mc.github.io-tl/source/_posts/feature_scout/me_the_sea_and_everyone_with_me.md

 {% bubble Natsume %}
 Hm, if he went through all the effort to have her catch a huge one just to gift her the Right…

-That would mean Kanata-niisan *wants* his personal outfit to be Made?
+That would mean Kanata-niisan *wants* his personalized outfit to be Made?
 {% endbubble %}

 {% bubble Kanata v2 %}